 - Family history of asthma or allergies

-- Medications and if they seem to help or worsen symptoms
+- Medications taken and whether they help or worsen symptoms

-- What triggers cause asthma symptoms to worsen
+- Asthma symptom triggers and what causes symptoms to worsen

 - Symptoms, including shortness of breath, chest tightness, coughing, and wheezing